 - Pinch salt

-1 If you have access to a garden horseradish plant, use a sturdy shovel to dig up an 8-10-inch long tuber of horseradish.
+1 Dig up or buy an 8-10 inch horseradish root: If you have access to a garden horseradish plant, use a sturdy shovel to dig up an 8-10-inch long tuber of horseradish.
 (You can't pull it up.)
 The plant itself, once established, propagates with tubers, and is very hardy.
 (See Wikipedia on horseradish).
 Remove the leaves from the root and rinse the dirt off of the root.

-2 Use a vegetable peeler to peel the surface skin off of the tuber.
+2 Peel and chop: Use a vegetable peeler to peel the surface skin off of the tuber.
 Chop into pieces.

 Note that the vinegar will stabilize the level of hotness of the ground horseradish, so do not wait too long to add it to the mixture.

-4 Using a rubber spatula, carefully transfer the grated horseradish to a jar.
+4 Transfer to jar: Using a rubber spatula, carefully transfer the grated horseradish to a jar.
 It will keep for 3 to 4 weeks in the refrigerator.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to How to Make Homemade Prepared Horseradish on Simply Recipes.
 Thank you!Print